CSCI2040UProject/Mikie-SportsWear/README.md

 `npm install`
 `cd frontend`
 `npm install`
-- ‘npm start’ to run the program, access website with localhost:5173
+- `npm start`, access website with localhost:5173
 - Control + C in the terminal to terminate the local server